As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 After high school, I joined the army and rose to officer ranks.
 Later I studied Industrial Design, which included interning in France.
 Soon after, Ford Motor hired me as a concept car designer.
 The pay was good, and a privileged, suburban lifestyle of comfort and ease began.

-Abruptly that all changed in 1995 when I attended a lecture urging Black men to take responsibility for our dysfunctional communities.
+That all abruptly changed five years later after I attended a lecture urging Black men to take responsibility for our dysfunctional communities.
 It was there that I heard for the very first time in my life, this profound fact; the ghetto is and continues to be because of brain drain.

 Integration and Affirmative Action siphoned the talented 10th from the community – educating and channeling many of the best minds into the corporate and suburban melting pot.
-The unforeseen effects left the masses of extended families, in inner cities all across America, to aimlessly wander without leadership and organization.
+The unforeseen effects left the masses of extended families, in inner cities all across America, to aimlessly wander without sufficient knowledge, leadership, and organization.

 Suddenly realizing that I was apart of the 10%, those childhood words spoken by my father sprung up.
 Within days, I quit Ford.